-AP Psychology (Y) Covers methods, approaches and the history of psychology as a science, biological bases of behavior, sensation and perception, states of consciousness, learning, cognition, motivation and emotion, developmental psychology, personality, testing and individual differences, abnormal psychology, treatment of psychological disorders and social psychology.
+AP Psychology (Y) Covers methods, approaches, and the history of psychology as a science, biological bases of behavior, sensation and perception, states of consciousness, learning, cognition, motivation and emotion, developmental psychology, personality, testing and individual differences, abnormal psychology, treatment of psychological disorders and social psychology.
 45.0160095 1.0 None Sociology (Y) An introductory study in sociology, the study of social behavior and the organization of human society.
 Students will learn about the historical development of the field of sociology and the procedures for conducting research in sociology, as well as the importance and role of culture, social structure, socialization, and social change in today's society.
-45.0310099 1.0 2nd, 3rd, or 4th Year Student Current Issues (Y) Psychology is the scientific study of behavior and mental processes.
-The course has four sections: psychological foundations and research, biological foundations, change in behavior and cognition, and variability of behavior among individual and groups.
+45.0310099 1.0 2nd, 3rd, or 4th Year Student Current Issues (Y) Identifies the topics of current social, economic, or political interest.
+Identifies sources of information from the media and computer networks.
+Distinguishes fact from opinion in sources, and validates sources as to their authority, credibility, and possible bias.
+Recognizes and explains how different points of views have been influenced by race, religion, and ethnicity.
 45.0120099 1.0 2nd, 3rd, or 4th Year Student Ethnic Studies (Y) Examines the diversity of American society; focuses on various ethnic groups that make up the American population.
 Covers cultural orientation, contributions of each group and cultural perspectives of each group.
 45.0320099 1.0 2nd, 3rd, or 4th Year Student

-WORLD LANGUAGES
+WORLD LANGUAGES\